viamrobotics/docs/docs/components/movement-sensor/wheeled-odometry.md

 ## Set-up requirements

-To prepare your robot, attach [encoders](/components/encoder/) to each of the position-reporting motors on your base to measure their rotation.
+To prepare your machine, attach [encoders](/components/encoder/) to each of the position-reporting motors on your base to measure their rotation.

 - Select motors that can report their own position, like an encoded [`roboclaw`](/components/motor/roboclaw/) or [`gpio` motors](/components/motor/gpio/) with [encoders](/components/encoder/#supported-models), or the [`odrive` module](https://github.com/viamrobotics/odrive).
   You can access this property of a configured motor through the [motor API's `GetProperties()`](/components/motor/#getproperties).